Mike Colameco

-Michael "Mike" Colameco is an American chef, author, and media personality.
-A 45-year veteran of the restaurant industry, he is the host and producer for Mike Colameco’s Real Food television show, retooled from the original 3-part series “The Food Dude.”
+Michael Colameco (born 1957) is an American chef, author, and media personality.
+A 45-year veteran of the restaurant industry, he is the host and producer for Mike Colameco's Real Food television show, retooled from the original 3-part series "The Food Dude".
 Since 2006, he has hosted a live weekly radio show called Food Talk.
 Colameco is a long time contributor to Saveur, Edible Manhattan, Edible New Jersey, Snooth, and Guitar Aficionado magazines and in 2009, he published Mike Colameco's Food Lover's Guide to New York City with Houghton Mifflin Harcourt.